McHugh1894/mymemorygame/README.md

 ## Deployment

-* [My Memory Game](https://mchugh1894.github.io/mymemorygame/) site is hosted using GitHub pages.
+* [Test Your Memory](https://mchugh1894.github.io/testyourmemory/) site is hosted using GitHub pages.

 * The deployed site is hosted directly through github so all commits are live.

-* To deploy on github open: https://mchugh1894.github.io/mymemorygame/ -> settings -> scroll to Guthub Pages -> Select Source -> Master Branch -> Save -> After page refresh scroll pack down to github pages section to see the deployed link.
+* To deploy on github open: https://mchugh1894.github.io/testyourmemory/ -> settings -> scroll to Guthub Pages -> Select Source -> Master Branch -> Save -> After page refresh scroll pack down to github pages section to see the deployed link.

-* For local use please visit: https://mchugh1894.github.io/mymemorygame/ and clone the relevant code from the master branch by selecting code -> Then copy the url -> Open Git Bash on your system -> Change the current directory to where you want the clone to be made -> type "git clone" and paste the URL eg "https://mchugh1894.github.io/mymemorygame/" -> Press Enter to create your local clone
+* For local use please visit: https://mchugh1894.github.io/testyourmemory/ and clone the relevant code from the master branch by selecting code -> Then copy the url -> Open Git Bash on your system -> Change the current directory to where you want the clone to be made -> type "git clone" and paste the URL eg "https://mchugh1894.github.io/mymemorygame/" -> Press Enter to create your local clone

 ## Credits